WLR86/vimconfig/README.md

 ## Custom commands available:

 ### MakeTags
-Invoke ctags in the current directory recursevely to create tags Tags can then be used with common keys to navigate back and forth
+Invoke ctags in the current directory recursevely to create tags for your code : You can then navigate your code jumping from where a method is used to where this method is defined, and back.
 ```
 command!
 MakeTags !ctags -R --exclude='*.js' .
 ```